xcart/xcart-docs/_pages/kb_en/taxes/setting_up_vat_gst.md

 Let us consider a few typical cases of tax setup that can be implemented using the module VAT / GST:

-I. Set VAT-inclusive prices for the country where you do business II.
-Set prices and VAT for different countries in Europe (VAT included) III.
-Set prices without VAT and configure taxes in such a way that VAT would be applied for specific zones IV.
-Set up prices and VAT in such a way that the prices in the Admin area would not include VAT, the prices in the Customer area would be shown without VAT (with the "excluding VAT" label shown next to them), but VAT would be added at checkout.
+*  {% link "I. Set VAT-inclusive prices for the country where you do business" ref_Rzp45QlN#i-set-vat-inclusive-prices-for-the-country-where-you-do-business %}
+*  {% link "II.
+Set prices and VAT for different countries in Europe (VAT included)" ref_Rzp45QlN#ii-set-prices-and-vat-for-different-countries-in-europe-vat-included %}
+*  {% link "III.
+Set prices without VAT and configure taxes in such a way that VAT would be applied for specific zones" ref_Rzp45QlN#iii-set-prices-without-vat-and-configure-taxes-in-such-a-way-that-vat-would-be-applied-for-specific-zones %}
+*  {% link "IV.
+Set up prices and VAT in such a way that the prices in the Admin area would not include VAT, the prices in the Customer area would be shown without VAT (with the "excluding VAT" label shown next to them), but VAT would be added at checkout." ref_Rzp45QlN#iv-set-up-prices-and-vat-in-such-a-way-that-the-prices-in-the-admin-area-would-not-include-vat-the-prices-in-the-customer-area-would-be-shown-without-vat-with-the-excluding-vat-label-shown-next-to-them-but-vat-would-be-added-at-checkout %}

 ### I. Set VAT-inclusive prices for the country where you do business